getSurreal/XV_Lidar_Controller/README.md

 Connect to the USB port at 115200 baud.
 When sending commands use the newline character to signify the end of a command.

 ## Commands ##
+Help            - Show the help menu
+?               - Show the help menu

 ### Control commands ###
 * ShowConfig    - Show the running configuration